keshihoriuchi/gahi/README.md

 ## Readme (English)

 This application finds duplicated images in a directory.
-And you can select and delete some found images.
+Then you can select and delete some found images.

 ![](./demo_en.gif)